Preview rendering for blocks

 Describes how to create a view and controller for previewing blocks in Optimizely Content Management System (CMS).

-This topic describes how to create a view and controller for previewing blocks in Optimizely Content Management System (CMS).
-The preview adds on-page editing functionality, and a realistic view of what the block will look like when added to content areas with different widths.
+The preview adds on-page editing functionality and a realistic view of the block's appearance when added to content areas with different widths.

-Shared blocks are rendered in the context of a page, for example inside a content area.
-Like pages, blocks can be edited in the all properties editing view, but to be able to preview and edit them in the on-page edit view, you can create a preview page used to render blocks in edit view.
-A block template is typically a partial template like a partial MVC controller, or a partial view.
-The rendering is using the built-in Preview tag in the EPiServer.Framework.Web
+Shared blocks are rendered in the context of a page, for example, inside a content area.
+Like pages, you can edit blocks in the All Properties editing view, but to preview and edit them in the On-page edit view, you can create a preview page to render blocks in edit view.
+A block template is typically a partial template like a partial MVC controller or a partial view.
+The rendering is using the built-in Preview tag in the EPiServer.Framework.Web namespace.

 Create a block preview template

-In this example we created these components to build a preview that can be used for all blocks:
+In this example, you create components to build a preview that you can use for all blocks:

 Block preview page type